matiasvlevi/OpenAI-Discord/README.md

 then, run `npm run deploy` to deploy the discord bot commands

-next, make sure to enable the message content intent in your Discord bot's settings on the Discord developer portal

 finally, run `npm run start` to start the bot

 <br/>